HMS Pique (1834): Service history

+Pique was the first of a new class of medium-sized frigates designed by Sir William Symonds, Chief Surveyor of the Navy.
+Following commissioning she formed part of an experimental squadron, which were groups of ships sent out in the 1830s and 1840s to test new techniques of ship design, armament, building and propulsion.
 In September 1835 she ran ashore in the Strait of Belle Isle.
 She was refloated and crossed the Atlantic rudderless and taking on water.
 In October the vessel arrived in Portsmouth for repairs where a large rock, which had plugged the hole in her hull, was removed.
 This stone remains on display in the Porter's Garden, Portsmouth Historic Dockyard.